 Welcome to your 2nd trimester of pregnancy!
 The fetus is taking off and can measure up to 3 ½ inches in length and weigh up to 2 ounces.
 What a change from week 11 when the fetus weighed just ½ ounce.
 At this point in growth, an ultrasound would show movement in the chest area.
 This movement is breathing practice.
 Hands and feet are moving now too, though most of the movements are reflex.
-All of the vitamins, nutrients, and calories the fetus needs are coming from the placenta.
+All of the vitamins, nutrients, and calories your baby needs are coming from the placenta.

 The best tips for the 14th week of pregnancy are to eat great food, drink plenty of water and exercise daily.